Twin: Tuning Learning Rate and Weight Decay of Deep Homogeneous Classifiers without Validation: Experiments

+\paragraph{\textbf{Comparison with \textit{Oracle}.}} We quantitatively compare Twin against our ideal \textit{Oracle} baseline.
+In particular, we show the performance per dataset (\Cref{fig:avg_mae}, left) and the absolute errors across 37 different dataset-architecture configurations (\Cref{fig:avg_mae}, right).
+Twin closely matches the \textit{Oracle} on tasks with various training images per class, scoring an overall 1.28\% MAE against it.
+The significance of this tight alignment is further underscored by the high difficulty of the underlying tuning tasks.
+As shown in \Cref{fig:hparam_acc_all}, test accuracy is highly sensitive to HP choices, frequently exhibiting high variance (up to 90 percentage points).
+Consequently, Twin's strong performance is not an artifact of trivial search spaces, but rather demonstrates its robust capability to closely track the \textit{Oracle} accuracy in challenging tuning scenarios.

-\subsection{Small Datasets}
+\subsubsection{Small Datasets}

-\paragraph{\textbf{Datasets.}} We select the benchmark introduced in \cite{brigato2022image}, which contains five different datasets spanning various domains and data types.
-In particular, the benchmark contains sub-sampled versions of ciFAIR-10 \cite{barz2020cifair}, EuroSAT \cite{helber2019eurosat}, CLaMM \cite{stutzmann2016clamm}, all with 50 samples per class, and ISIC 2018, with 80 samples per class \cite{codella2019isic}.
-Also, the widely known CUB dataset with 30 images per category is included \cite{wah2011cub}.
+\paragraph{\textbf{Datasets.}} For the experiments on small datasets, we select the benchmark introduced by \citet{brigato2022image}, which contains five different datasets spanning various domains and data types.
+In particular, the benchmark contains sub-sampled versions of ciFAIR-10 \citep{barz2020cifair}, EuroSAT \citep{helber2019eurosat}, CLaMM \citep{stutzmann2016clamm}, all with 50 samples per class, and ISIC 2018, with 80 samples per class \citep{codella2019isic}.
+Also, the widely known CUB dataset with 30 images per category is included \citep{wah2011cub}.
 The spanned image domains of this benchmark hence include RGB natural images (ciFAIR-10, CUB), multi-spectral satellite data (EuroSAT), RGB skin medical imagery (ISIC 2018), and grayscale hand-written documents (CLaMM).
 For EuroSAT, an RGB version is also available.
-Finally, we include the Oxford Flowers dataset in our setup, which comprises 102 categories with 20 images \cite{nilsback2008automated}.
+Finally, we include the Oxford Flowers dataset, which comprises 102 categories with 20 images \citep{nilsback2008automated}.

 \paragraph{\textbf{Implementation details.}}